-OBJECTIVE and LEARNING GOALS: The New Testament tells the story of Jesus' birth, teachings, death and resurrection, and interprets them in light of understandings from the Hebrew Bible (or Old Testament).
+OBJECTIVE and LEARNING GOALS: The Hebrew Bible (or Old Testament) introduces characters, events, and traditions that are central to three of the worlds' major religions - Judaism, Christianity, and Islam.
 This course will allow you to gain skill at reading and interpreting these traditions through an in-depth examination of a few central passages.